R (on the Application of MRA) v Surrey County Council (JR/7871/2018)

 In 2017, as MRA’s mental health again deteriorated and after his placement broke down, he told his social workers and doctors that his age was wrong and that his correct date of birth was the original date he gave on arrival to the UK.
 The Defendant did not accept this.
 MRA spent a considerable period between December 2017 and May 2018 without suitable or age appropriate accommodation or support.
 No age assessment was undertaken throughout this period.

-The Defendant agreed to age assess only once Osbornes Law were instructed in February 2018.
+The Defendant agreed to age assessment only once Osbornes Law were instructed in February 2018.
 The Defendant concluded in their assessment that the second, older date of birth was correct which meant MRA was 17, turning 18 in June 2018.

 MRA sought to challenge the assessment and the assessed date of birth by way of judicial review.
 He was granted permission and inter relief in December 2018 and the matter was transferred to the Upper Tribunal (Immigration & Asylum Chamber).
 In April 2019 over 3 days a fact-finding hearing was heard before Upper Tribunal Judge Plimmer.
 On 14 May 2019 she handed down her judgment finding MRA to be 15, declaring he is his claimed date of birth.